 Analysis: The video recordings of group collaboration will be analyzed.
 Event based analysis of encounters will be done on the video recording based on an observation check list and also using Chi’s framework of differentiating learning activities [7].
 The observation check list used for analysis will illustrate the patterns of social interactions members within a group exhibit while learning CT.
 Additionally, Chi’s framework would allow collaborative CT activities to be categorized as active-constructive-iterative.
 According to Chi, interactive activities are better than constructive activities and constructive activities are better than active activities.

 The third part of the study will investigate the collaborative aspect of learning CT in an open online community.
-The focus of this part of the study is to better understand how social interactions (e.g. following, commenting) and re-using another users code impact a learners ability create projects (a creation made in Scratch program) using computational blocks (puzzle-piece shapes that are used to create code).
+The focus of this part of the study is to better understand how social interactions (e.g. following, commenting) and re-using another users code impact a learners ability to create projects (a creation made in Scratch program) using computational blocks (puzzle-piece shapes that are used to create code).

-Data: The dataset of Scratch online community will be used for third part of the proposed dissertation manuscript.
-Scratch (www.
-Scratch.mit.edu) is an online community and social networking forum.
-In this platform, youth (ages 8-16 years) code games, animations, and stories using media-based programming language.
+Data: The dataset of Scratch online community will be used for the third part of the proposed dissertation manuscript.
+Scratch (www. scratch.mit.edu) is an online community and social networking forum.
+In this platform, youths (typically ages 8-16 years) code games, animations, and stories using a media-based programming language.
 Scratch has been designed to support the development of CT in young people.
-The dataset includes 1.9 million projects of 1 million users.
-Project codes available of years 2007 through 2012.
+The dataset includes 1.9 million projects from 1 million users.
+Projects are available from 2007 to 2012.

 Analysis method: Exploratory factor analysis (based on type and no. of blocks used, no. projects created, no. of remixed projects of a user, user’s community age).
 Also applying network analysis (different visualizing layouts, setting different path lengths, node size, betweeness centrality)